eolecvk/data_science_project_structure/README.md

 # Project Structure For Data Science

-The purpose of this repository is to put together useful information to learn how to structure a data science project.
+*The purpose of this repository is to put together useful information to learn how to structure a data science project.*

-Currently in progress:
+**[Currently in progress]**

 ## Why and how to ditch Windows for Linux